Early Career Mentoring Program

 How do I apply?

-Members interested in participating in the mentoring program can send in a single PDF file to the Early Career Mentorship Program Coordinator (Shelby Rinehart; email@example.com) with the title ‘Mentorship program application’, by JULY 3rd, 2020 which includes
+Members interested in participating in the mentoring program can send in a single PDF file to the Early Career Mentorship Program Coordinator (Shelby Rinehart; email@example.com) with the title ‘Mentorship program application’ which includes

 - current curriculum vitae

 - submitted abstract of their talk or poster for the conference

 - short statement of their current career stage, future career goals, and mentoring needs (no more than a page).